 Will there be a lot of new characters to keep track of?

-There’ll be a bunch of new orphans introduced in this book, but only a few of them will become major characters.
+There are a bunch of new orphans introduced in this book, but only a few of them become major characters.
 The narrative still revolves around the core cast of the series: the Silvers, Peter, Heath and Melissa.

 What about Ioni?
 Do we finally learn her deal?